 - Silver shaded means less than half of the hair is colored.

-- Silver tipped, which is also known as chinchilla, means that only the very tips are colored.
+- Silver tipped, also known as chinchilla, means that only the tips are colored.

 All silver patterns are rare and can fetch a high price from breeders.